Sebastian-Wapinski/TableSDKWithTesting/README.md

 **Main features**:

 - Utilizing React Testing Library for testing
-- Utilizing localStorage for simulating the fetching of tabular data
+- Utilizing JSON Server for simulating the fetching of tabular data
 - Implementing filtering for individual columns
 - Enabling sorting for individual columns
 - Implementing pagination